 The Rio is one of London’s first cinemas.
 It opened in 1909 as the excellently-named Kingsland Palace of Animated Picture, and several names later it became The Rio in the 70s.
 The large, two-floor Art Deco cinema is both a local institution and a film-lovers’ favourite in London.

 Programming is a mix of arthouse and mainstream cinema, with some classics and foreign language cinema too.
-It also hosts community screenings, classic matinees and parent & baby clubs.
-A matinee ticket costs £8.00 (before 5:00pm on Tuesdays-Fridays), and Monday is cheap day, with £7.00 tickets to all screenings.
+It also hosts community screenings, classic matinées and parent & baby clubs.
+A matinee ticket costs £8.50 (before 5:00pm on Tuesdays-Fridays).

 See fringe Theatre at the Arcola Theatre